sMkTools/sMkTaskManager/README.md

 ## Main Features

++ A very nostalgic but extremly cool System Properties pages.
 + Detailed overview of all running processes activity with highlighting.
 + System performance metrics, CPU, Memory, I/O, Disk, Network.
 + GPU performance metrics, Engines, Memory, Power, Temperatures.
 + Network usage statistics, global and per network interface.
-+ List of active connections by process, and traffic.
++ List of active connections by process and their traffic usage.
 + List of listening ports, and which processes is holding it.
 + List and control services pretty much as services.msc.
-+ Device Manager, pretty much as devmgr.msc.
++ Hardware Device Manager, pretty much as devmgr.msc.
 + List of user and windows terminal services sessions.
-+ Intuitive to legacy users (not millennials) as a default Task Manager.
++ Intuitive to legacy users (not millennials) as a legacy Task Manager.
 + Customizable graphs, column details and layouts.
 + Small, portable, fast-ish, and 100% Free to use and modify.